rravipra/Capstone-Meta/README.md

    - Logistic_regression_model.ipynb

 The Generation folder consists of the code to generate data using the Falcon-7B uncensored model and the classification folder consists of the code of BERT, T5, Neural Network and Logistic Regression models for classification.

+# System Architecture:

+Below is the architecture of the entire process of this project: